adcloud/adserver-json-feed/source/using_the_api.md

 * `id` - The unique ID for this ad
 * `head` - A short headline to be displayed (max.
 255 characters)
 * `text` - A long text to be displayed along with the ad
-* `prio` - The priority of this ad to be selected
-  INFO: Our optimization
-  system assigns numbers between 0 to 85, but the value can manually be increased up to 255, whereas higher is better.
 * `url` - Destination for the user to be redirected after a click
 * `link` - Description of the url to be displayed
 * `postview` - Optional tracking image after this ad is displayed.
 This